 Bos MM, teffan-Dewenter I and Tscharntke T.2007.The contribution of cacao agroforests to the conservation of lower canopy ant and beetle diversity in Indonesia.
 Biodivers.
 Conserv.
 16: 2429–2444.

 Braby MF.
 2005.Provisional checklist of genera of the Pieridae (Lepidoptera: Papilionidae).
 Zootaxa; 832:1-16.
-Brereton T, Roy DB, Middlebrook I, Botham M and Warren M.2010.The development of butterfly indicatorsin the
+Brereton T, Roy DB, Middlebrook I, Botham M and Warren M.2010.The development of butterfly indicators in the

 United Kingdom and assessments.
 Journal of Insect Conservation ,15(1):2-9

 Brown Jr. KS.1997.
-Diversity, distance and sustainable use of Neotropical Forest: Insects asbioindications for
+Diversity, distance and sustainable use of Neotropical Forest: Insects bioindication for

 conservation monitoring.
 Journal of Insects Conservation; 1:25–42.